-A very good example of this, is for many companies who are engaging cleaning contractors that are really cheap.
+A very good example of this is for many companies who are engaging cleaning contractors that are really cheap.

 Whilst it may seem like a good idea to take the cheap option, it often comes with serious and unenviable consequences: Work rights are not treated with the respect they should get.
 If the saying that “any press is good press” is true, there is an area that people are loathe to be on the front page of The Age, or a story on A Current Affair for and that is wage theft, wage exploitation and the like.
-I recently read an article on Slavery.
-Yes that’s right and no it wasn’t relating to the 17th, 18th or 19th century, but to modern Australia and was speaking to the types of things that, sadly we have been conditioned to thinking is the norm, where organisations have been caught exploiting workers wages and legal rights.
+I recently read an article on slavery.
+Yes, that’s right, and no, it wasn’t relating to the 17th, 18th or 19th century, but to modern Australia and was speaking to the types of things that, sadly, we have been conditioned to thinking is the norm, where organisations have been caught exploiting workers wages and legal rights.

 Please make no mistake, we are a commercial business that believes in profit, however we really believe that profit should only exist when all people involved in the process of deriving a profit are treated fairly, having full benefit of their work rights and get paid in accordance with or over and above their legal entitlement.
 Rightly so, much has been said and written of Australian companies who manufacture offshore use sweatshops.
 Most have responded to that by developing excellent corporate social responsibility policies, global procurement policies and the like.

 But what about the practice of procurement in our own back yard?
-We shouldn’t need to check that the use of multi tier subcontracting is not today’s sweatshops, should we?
+We shouldn’t need to check that the use of multi-tier subcontracting is not today’s sweatshops, should we?
 Australians wouldn’t do that to other Australians.
-Nice to think about but if you believe that you probably believe in the the tooth fairy and unicorns.
+Nice to think about, but if you believe that, you probably believe in the the tooth fairy and unicorns.

 Just ask that person, how much do you get paid, who they are employed by and do they get a payslip?
 When the company employing them and the uniform don’t match, or they don’t receive a payslip or don’t know how much they get paid, there is a chance that they are not being paid properly.
 If that happens, it may be time to look for a new supplier.

 Ethical employers who do the right thing